ncguilbeault/BonZeb/README.md

 # Behavioural Tracking and Analysis
 BonZeb provides many different modules for behavioural tracking and analysis including methods for centroid tracking, tail tracking, eye tracking, and tail beat analysis.

+# Visual Stimulation
+BonZeb can be used with Bonsai Shaders to generate closed-loop and open-loop visual stimuli with controlled behavioural feedback.
+The Bonsai Shaders package utilizes OpenGL for rendering visual stimuli and offers immense flexibility.
+See the `Examples\Visual Stimulation` folder for how to generate visual stimuli such as optomotor gratings, optokinetic gratings, looming dots, small prey, and phototaxic stimuli.

+# Calibration
+BonZeb provides a simple solution for users to perform calibration of visual display devices.
+Users can use BonZeb to map the area used for visual stimulus rendering to a camera’s field of view (FOV) or a specified region within the FOV.
+See the `Examples\Calibration` folder for how to calibrate visual display devices for rendering visual stimuli.

+# Open-loop Free-Swimming
+BonZeb provides examples for how to build and implement open-loop free-swimming behavioural assays.
+See the `Examples\Open-Loop Free-Swimming` folder for how an open-loop free-swimming behavioural assay can be used and implemented.

 # Acknowledgements
 Thank you to all of the people who tested BonZeb and provided useful feedback.
 Thank you to the developers and to the larger Bonsai community for creating a welcoming and useful platform.